markusms/LunarByte-Showcase/README.md

 # LunarByte-Showcase
 A showcase of games and code I did when I was working at LunarByte.
+The code files require other files to work so they are only here for showcasing purposes.
+You can find code from a save service that handles all local/cloud saving and loading on Android and on iOS.
+A social service which handles achievements and leaderboards on Android/iOS.
+You can also find a code example of using MVVM (Model–view–viewmodel).
+The code is from a popup that is shown when the player finishes a level in Block Way.

 ## Block Way
 A hyper casual mobile (Android/iOS) game in which you control a saw blade and try to cut down as many blocks as you can while dodging rocks.